Working with Client Extensions

 Using client extensions, you can extend Liferay without deploying OSGi modules.
 Just like traditional module development, client extensions live in a Liferay Workspace.
 Get started by learning

-- What tools are required to begin developing client extensions
+- The required tools to begin developing client extensions

 - How to define a client extension in its configuration file